- Religion and Philosophy»

 Growing Up With Jesus

 I only realized that today speaking with a friend who is going through so much with health and family problems just as I have.
 You know, things you just don’t even tell your friends, and certainly don’t get online and talk about.
 Sometimes though it takes so little to help someone else in crisis just sharing how you have done it, and why not?

 Really being here talking about the fun times in my life has been the best medicine I have had in years.
-I had to write and talk about the Alzheimer’s and bad treatment these people get, Mom being one of them is why I came to writing but they are so very hard to write and relive I never go back to look at them, but the fun ones remembering all the fun times and years of my life have brought me alive again.
+I had to write and talk about the Alzheimer’s and bad treatment these people get.
+Mom being one of them, is why I came to writing, but they are so very hard to write and relive.
+I never go back to look at them, but the fun ones remembering all the fun times and years of my life have brought me alive again.
 Without being rich or special I have some of the most wonderful memories.

 Big prayers don’t bring answers any better or quicker.
 I do have to say though when I say the Lord’s Prayer I whisper it at least because of what God said about someone praying in their closet and I think this was meaning to not show off with your prayers in public making you look good instead of God, but somehow that told me it might be important to at least voice prayers to Him so I always did, well mostly anyway, even if no sound came as a child I told myself he could read my lips if nothing else.

-At Peace With My Soul
+Always at Peace in My Soul

 I was saved when I was around eleven and I talked to Jesus all the time in my mind.
 Like many kids have pretend friends, Jesus was my private friend but I knew he was real.
 I talked to him about silly things at first of course because I was silly and young.
 Thinking and talking as a child.
 I never talked to him out loud, probably because I never had a minute alone without a brother (having four younger ones).
 He just lived within me and as I made plans for my life I shared them with him, everyone of them.